 Townsend's big-eared bat (Corynorhinus townsendii) - Townsend's big-eared bat is a candidate for listing under the California ESA; it is found throughout California.
 Townsend's big-eared bat populations are concentrated in areas with caves and cave-like roosting habitat, such as mines, bridges, buildings, and hollows in large old-growth trees (Gruver and Keinath 2006).
 Threats to this bat include human disturbance and habitat destruction.
 It is extremely sensitive to human disturbance during roosting; disturbance can cause hibernating bats to rouse at inappropriate times, resulting in an unnecessary use of energy and possibly death (Gruver and Keinath 2006).
 Changes proposed under the WSP alternatives would have indirect and no or negligible impact on Townsend's big-eared bat habitat.
-Therefore, this species will not be analyzed in this WSP/DEIS.
+Therefore, this species will not be analyzed in this WSP/FEIS.

 Sierra Nevada red fox (Vulpes vulpes necator) - The Sierra Nevada red fox is a high-elevation-restricted subspecies of the widespread red fox (Vulpes vulpes), which is considered nonnative at lower elevations.
-It is unknown how common the Sierra Nevada red fox may have been in the parks historically, but recent carnivore surveys using track plates and motion-activated cameras failed to detect them and the nearest known population is located near Sonora Pass, about 100 miles north of the parks.
+It is unknown how common the Sierra Nevada red fox may have been in the parks historically, but recent carnivore surveys using track plates and motion-activated cameras failed to detect them.
+In the winter of 2015, an individual was detected in Yosemite National Park, and the nearest known population is located near Sonora Pass, about 100 miles north of the parks.
 Because the Sierra Nevada red fox may have been extirpated in the parks and because the WSP alternatives are not expected to impact its habitat, this species was dismissed from further analysis.